mapsteps/hide-admin-bar/readme.txt

 == Changelog ==
+= 1.0 - December 18, 2023 =
-= 0.5 - December 10, 2023 =
+* New: You can now hide the admin bar for specific user roles = 0.5 - December 10, 2023 =
 * Thank you for using Hide Admin Bar and welcome to a new chapter!
 We have taken over the Hide Admin Bar plugin from Shelby and are going to introduce some great new features to the plugin in the near future.
 Stay tuned!